ldn-softdev/jtc/User Guide.md

 7
 bash $
 ```
-\- reminder: the second number in the option is an index and thus is zero based.
+> remember: the second number in the option is an index and thus is zero based

 Lets add to the output the very first walk and the last one:
 ```bash